dsnidr/Refractor-V1/README.md

 Once this is done, the docker images for the various components of Refractor will be built.
 You will likely see lots of text appearing on your screen as everything gets installed.
 This is perfectly normal.

 This installation could take a good amount of time to complete, so be patient!

+Once the installation is complete, navigate to your domain and you should be presented with the Refractor login screen.
+If you enter the credentials you provided for the initial user, you should be able to log in.

+You're all set.
+Enjoy Refractor!

+## Troubleshooting

+### **The installation hangs, freezes up my server or just takes forever**

+This issue is often caused by a lack of system memory during the build process of the React client.
+If you are on a low memory system (1gb or less) then you may consider creating a swapfile of 1gb or more to help along the build process.
+Research how to create a swapfile for your Linux distribution for more information.

+> If you ran into and resolved any issues during the installation which you think others may run into, feel free to add a section under troubleshooting and submit a PR.